InsiyaKanjee/Project-2/README.md

 To analyze a country's suicide rate as comapred to the gross domestic product and human development.

+### Sample Questions that can be answered post ETL:

+1. Top 10 suicide rates by country (using suicide table: using country and suicide_rate columns)
+2. Avg suicide rate of the world (using suicide table: using country and suicide_rate columns)
+3. suicide rates for the 10 countries with lowest gdp (using suicide & gdp tables: using country, suicide_rate, gdp columns)
+4. suicide rates for the 10 countries with the highest gdp (using suicide & gdp tables: using country, suicide_rate, gdp columns)
+5. suicide rates for the 10 countries with the lowest HDI (using suicide & hdi tables: using country, suicide_rate, hdi columns)
+6. suicide rates for the 10 countries with the highest HDI (using suicide & hdi tables: using country, suicide_rate, hdi columns)

 ### ERD Diagram

 ![ERD Diagram](./ERD.PNG)